Classical RHETORICAL ARGUMENTATION

 – Generalization to its persuasive dimension.
 Nietzsche assimilates the rhetorical function to the persuasive function of language, see persuasion.

-A language deprived of thought and a thought deprived of language: this orphaned rhetoric would become the target of violent attacks from Locke, S. Ornamental fallacies.
-In France, in the nineteenth century, Fontanier ([1827], [1831]) was the emblematic figure associated with this “restricted rhetoric” (Genette, 1970), in opposition to the so-called “general” rhetoric, which was revived by Perelman & Olbrechts-Tyteca (1958) — The question of reviving an integral concept of rhetoric remains a topos of rhetorical studies.
+In nineteenth-century France, Fontanier ([1827], [1831]) was the emblematic figure associated with this “restricted rhetoric” (Genette, 1970), as opposed to the so-called “general” rhetoric, which was revived by Perelman & Olbrechts-Tyteca (1958).
+The question of reviving an integral concept of rhetoric remains a topos of rhetorical studies.

-— Generalization along its linguistic dimension.
-A rhetoric limited to figures of speech can itself be called “general”: this paradoxical expression corresponds to the “Group μ” approach in their General Rhetoric (1970).
-The problems of figures are taken up in a structuralist framework, and figures are reconsidered under the two basic dimensions of language, the syntagmatic and the paradigmatic axis.
-Issues of argumentation, public speaking, interaction or communication, are not considered, nor is the aesthetics of figures.
-This General Rhetoric was practically the only concept of rhetoric to be considered in the French literature during the 1970s, and Perelman’s New Rhetoric occupied only a marginal position.
+– Generalization along its linguistic dimension.
+A rhetoric limited to figures of speech can itself be called “general”: this paradoxical term corresponds to the “Group μ” approach in their General Rhetoric (1970).
+Figures are examined within a structuralist framework, and figures are reconsidered under the two basic dimensions of language, the syntagmatic and the paradigmatic axes.
+Issues of argumentation, public speaking, interaction, and communication, are not considered, nor is the aesthetics of figures.
+During the 1970s, this General Rhetoric was practically the only concept of rhetoric to be considered in the French literature , and Perelman’s New Rhetoric occupied only a marginal position.
 Wenzel devoted an avenging paragraph to this “alarming” view of rhetoric (1987, p.
 103; see Klinkenberg, 1990, 2001).
-The contrast with the status of rhetoric in the Speech and Communication Departments of the United States could not be greater.
+The contrast with the status of rhetoric in speech and communication departments in the United States could not be greater.

-— Extension to ordinary speech.
-The rhetorical approach can be extended to everyday forms of speech, insofar as they involve face management (ethos), practical data processing oriented toward a practical end (logos), and a correlative treatment of affect (pathos) (Kallmeyer, 1996).
-The rhetorical trilogy can thus be seen as the ancestor of the various theories of the functions of language (Bühler 1933, Jakobson [1960]), in a completely different theoretical atmosphere.
-This extension also preserves a fundamental characteristic of rhetorical speech: to alter reality and participate in the structuring of ongoing action.
+– Extension to ordinary speech.
+The rhetorical approach can be extended to everyday speech, insofar as it involves managing one’s face (ethos), processing data oriented toward a practical end (logos), and correlating affects (pathos) (Kallmeyer, 1996).
+Thus, the rhetorical trilogy can thus be seen as the precursor of the various theories of the language functions (Bühler 1933, Jakobson [1960]), in a different theoretical atmosphere.
+This extension also preserves a fundamental characteristic of rhetorical speech: altering reality by participating in ongoing action.
 This view may resonate with Bitzer’s evocation of the dialogue between fishermen at work in the Trobriand Islands, and his definition of the “rhetorical situation” as involving a degree of “urgency”:

 Rhetorical situations may be defined as complexes of persons, events, objects and relations presenting an actual or potential exigence, which can be partially or completely removed if discourse, introduced into the situation, can so constrain human decision or action as to bring about the significant modification of the exigence (Bitzer [1968], p.
 5).